 Incarcerated People Are Suffering And Dying In Prisons During The Current Record Heat Wave

-I have written and spoken extensively over the last couple years about the impact recent heat waves have had on incarcerated people housed in non-air-conditioned prisons in Virginia and in the Prison Industrial Complex in general.
+I have written and spoken extensively over the last couple years about the impact that recent heat waves have had on incarcerated people housed in non-air-conditioned prisons in Virginia and in the Criminal Injustice System in general.
 I even drafted and disseminated a proposal for the creation of a state-wide, coalition-based movement to shut these prisons down.
 As of the date of this writing, none of the so-called prison justice and prison abolitionist organizations I sent it to in Virginia responded or expressed interest in it.

 A comrade of mine then created an online petition in 2022 to raise public awareness about this issue and build momentum for shutting these prisons (i.e., death traps) down.
 Last checked, the petition had 560 signatures.
 Buckingham Correctional Center alone houses 1,091 people, so there should be more signatures on this petition.